omundy/learn-javascript/topics/control-flow/control-flow.md

 <img src="../../assets/img/javascript-anatomy-if-code-block.png" width="800">

-In this case, if the value stored in `apples` is a number greater than 3, then the message will be logged to the console.
+In this case, if of `apples` is a number greater than 3, then the message will be logged to the console.

 ---